mit-ll/CEP/cosim/README.md

     SIMULATOR_PATH  ?= /opt/questa-2019.1/questasim/bin
     RISCV           ?= /opt/riscv

-**NOTE**: If they are not matched your setup, dont need to edit the common.make file, use enviroment variables to ovlerride as such (assuming bash shell is used).
+**NOTE**: If they are not matched your setup, dont need to edit the common.make file, use enviroment variables to override as such (assuming bash shell is used).
 ```
 export VIVADO_PATH=<Your_path_to_Vivado_tool>
 export SIMULATOR_PATH=<Your_path_to_questa_tool>